GivEnergy/giv_tcp/README.md

 All other configuration items can be left as-is unless you need to change them.
 See the ENV below for full details

 ### Home Assistant Usage
 GivTCP will automatically create Home Assistant devices if "HA_AUTO_D" setting is True.
-This does require MQTT_OUTPUT to also be true and for GivTCP tp publish its data to the same MQTT broker as HA is listening to.
+This does require MQTT_OUTPUT to also be true and for GivTCP to publish its data to the same MQTT broker as HA is listening to.
 This will populate HA with all devices and entities for control and monitoring.
 The key entities and their usage are outlined below:

 ## Settings - Environment Variables